The Glenpool Library will be closed April 24-29 for library improvements.

 The Maxwell Park Branch Library opened in October of 1986 with Bebe Spessard as Librarian.
 The new 5,300 sq. ft. building at 1313 N. Canton had a meeting room and more space for its collection of 30,600 items and a much larger parking lot than previously available.
 The meeting room provided space for children’s story times and programs for all ages.
 Area organizations were also able to use the meeting room for their community activities.

 When Mrs. Spessard retired in 1990, Theresa Fowler was named Librarian.
 She stayed a short while and was followed by Amy Stephens who transferred to another position in the Library System.
 Sandra Otto was Librarian from 1995 to 1997 when Fran Ambrus was appointed.
 Ms. Ambrus stayed until 1999 when she retired and moved to North Carolina.
 Marilyn Neal was appointed in December of 1999.
 Marilyn Neal transferred to the Peggy Helmerich branch and Susan Anderson was appointed in July 2006.
 Susan Anderson transferred to Collection Management and Rosella Lindh was appointed in April 2013.
+Then in September 2016, after 26 plus years of service to the Tulsa City-County Library, Rosella Lindh retired and Chamong Churjeng was chosen to manage the Maxwell Park Library.

 In November of 2000 Maxwell Park Library closed for a $76,000 renovation made possible from the Library Bond Issue approved on May 12, 1998.
 Woody Design Group was selected to design and oversee the renovation.
 The general contractor was Kenneth Petty Construction, Co. with additional renovations by Commercial Flooring Specialist, Vale Painting Col. And Tracy Woodshop.
 New features included: larger glass windows overlooking the park; new shelving; all new furnishing; larger lounge and study areas and bright, bold colors.
 The library reopened in January 2001 with a special open house on February 9th.